 - The ability to adapt head and trunk alignment to maintain balance when the UE are moved.

-TOMT training principles
+TOMTIT training principles

 The TOMT approach embraces the principles that are common to all modern evidence based, task focused early intervention approaches.

 1 Active infant engagement is essential for learning

 TOMT as intervention strategy starts from the premise that infants learn new skills when they actively engage in intentional exploratory behaviors, which may or may not be goal directed.

 An infant’s ability and willingness to actively engage with the environment determines the quality of learning that occurs.

 Therefore it is vitally important to find ways to engage the infant and develop his desire and ability for exploration and interaction.

 2 Infants only learn when they are alert and interested in the task at hand.

 A crying, unhappy infant learns nothing other than that the physical therapist is a not a nice person.